dimaslanjaka/static-blog-generator/src-posts/2017/04/how-to-implement-right-internal-links.md

 title: How to Implement  A Right Internal links To Blog Adsense
 webtitle: WMI Gitlab
-subtitle: Lately I see a lot of blog friends adsense publishers banned for violating Google AdSense program policies.
-Actually I have long seen
+subtitle: Lately I see a lot of blog friends adsense publishers banned for violating Google AdSense program policies.Actually I have long seen
 lang: en
 date: 2017-04-18T07:40:00.000+07:00
 type: post